EOSIO/welcome/docs/03_tutorials/20_tic-tac-toe-game-smart-contract-single-node.md

 4. Import the account private key to the wallet - [How To Import A Key](https://developers.eos.io/manuals/eos/latest/cleos/how-to-guides/how-to-import-a-key)

 For this tutorial we need to create two accounts
-1. The host - the host will load the smart contract
+1. The host - the host will load the smart contract.
 2. The challenger - the challenger will play the game with the host.

 #### Commands